robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

                        , Future.of([]))
 }

-// Now we can use this to resolve all futures at once! var aM = read('/foo') var bM = read('/bar') var cM = read('/baz')
+// Now we can use this to resolve all Futures at once! var aM = read('/foo') var bM = read('/bar') var cM = read('/baz')